n2ygk/mulesoft-oauth2-scope-enforcer/README.md

-The reason this custom policy is needed is that the MuleSoft standard policies currently only implement _global_ checking for a static list of required scopes rather than allowing for different required scopes for each specific method and resource.
+The reason this custom policy is needed is that the MuleSoft standard policies currently only implement _global_ checking for a static list of required scopes rather than allowing for different required scopes for each specific method and resource as show here:

 ![alt-text](global-scope-enforcement.png "screen shot of example of global scope enforcement policy")